What award level is best for you?

 If you are interested in pursuing a Masters qualification but are not sure if you can commit to a full Masters when enrolling, a Postgraduate Certificate or a Postgraduate Diploma might be the best option for you.
 You can understand what it is like to study at postgraduate level whilst gaining skills and CV-differentiating qualifications as you work towards a Masters.

-If you are not sure which award level or combination of modules will best meet your needs, do not hesitate to contact our Postgraduate Team.
+If you are not sure which award level or combination of modules will best meet your needs, do not hesitate to contact us.

 A PhD is research leading to a Doctorate.
 The degree normally takes between three and four years of full-time work, allowing you to make an original contribution to your chosen subject.